rabirajkhadka/imageprocessing/README.md

   > * Contrast Steretching, Histogram Equalization, and Histogram Specification
 * Lab Six:
   > * Bit Plane Slicing and Noises and its removal using Noise Filter
+* Lab Seven:
+  > * Edge Detection using built in and custom Gradient Filters
+  > * Edge Detection using built in and custom Laplace Filters
+  > * DCT and IDCT applied on image for image compression